l3nz/cli-matic/README.md

 Errors and exceptions return an exit code of -1; while normal executions (including invocations of help) return 0.

+### Positional arguments

+CLI-matic will usually just return an array of unparsed entries, as strings.
+If you use the syntax:

+	{:option "a1" :short 0 :as "First addendum" :type :int :default 23}

+You 'bind' the 	option 'a1' to the first unparsed element; this means that you can apply all presets/defaults/validation rules as if it was a named option.

+The named option stays, so you can use either version.
+Bound entries are not removed from the unparsed command line entries.

 ### Transitive dependencies